Clip path

 This can be tax holidays or reduced rates in certain industries or areas.
 Here’s a detailed insight:

-• Standard rate: 28%
+• Standard rate: 30% (since 1 October 2022)

-Exemptions and Deductions
+Exemptions and deductions

-• Enhanced depreciation allowances: For qualifying assets.
+• Enhanced depreciation allowances for qualifying assets

 Compliance